Sophia and the

 Uncovering the Story of Sophia

 Bernard of Clairveaux was instrumental in both the formation of the Knights Templars and the new designs of the Gothic Cathedrals, along with Abbot Suger.
-Of course, there are various historical veins that run through the development of these windows as well as the Gothic Cathedrals in general.
-However, we are looking at this thesis that there is a correlation between various cathedral images and the Creation Story of Sophia, especially as it is found in the Pistis Sophia and other early Gnostic texts.
+Of course, there are various historical veins that run through the complex development of the Gothic Cathedrals including their magnificent and unusual Rose Windows.
+If there is a correlation between various cathedral images and the Pistis Sophia then we might find a story line associated with the Creation Story of Sophia as found in that text.
 Based on this thesis, these Rose Windows appear to be dramatic images of the burst of the Holy Rose itself, known as Pronoia, the High Holy Sophia.

 The Rose Window